ray-leun1/jSharkanoid/README.md

 # [jSharkanoid](https://jSharkanoid.firebaseapp.com)

 A clone of classic arcade game Arkanoid written in javascript and shark themed.
 There are block-shaped sea life in the ocean that the user must consume by sending a shark at them.
-The shark ricochets on blocks, the top, left, and rights sides of the screen, and a launchpad at the bottom of the screen, and the goal is to consume all sea life without running out of lives.
+The shark ricochets on blocks, the top, left, and right sides of the screen, and a launchpad at the bottom of the screen, and the goal is to consume all sea life without running out of lives.

 ## Architecture and Technologies
  * `Javascript` for game logic